Libyan security arm to hunt Gaddafi Loyalists

 "The mission of this apparatus may be to follow the fifth column of Gaddafi's followers.
 That would be the sole speciality of this apparatus that will be created."

-He did not specify where in the country the search would be focused.
+He did not specify where in the country the search would be focussed.

 Gaddafi has been on the run since the fall of the Libyan capital Tripoli on August 23. and, despite several leads on his whereabouts, has eluded capture, along with two prominent sons.